stillbigjosh/naivebayes-spamdetection/README.md

 # NaiveBayesClassifier
 Demonstrating how Naive Bayes solves an age old internet problem - "Spams".
 To solve this, we will follow a few easy steps.
-Before you read this, I'm assuming you have a basic understanding of Naive Bayes Classifiers, if you don't - NB Classifiers is a classification algorithm used to certain classification problems.
+Before you read this, I'm assuming you have a basic understanding of Naive Bayes Classifiers, if you don't - NB Classifiers is a classification algorithm used to solve a certain classification problem.
 By 'certain' meaning Naive Bayes is limited in usage, Naive Bayes Classifier would be the wrong algorithm to use in a scenario whereby your dataset points are dependent, NBC makes an assumption about your data, each features would be scaled equally, thus the name.